-- For previous award winners (at the University and/or national level): there is a standdown period of six years for re-application in the same (or equivalent) category of the University awards.
-After this period, previous awardees may reapply in the same category provided they have developed a new portfolio that reflects substantively new directions in their teaching/leadership and includes a short summary of the previous portfolio. - For previous University award applicants: there is a stand-down period of at least two rounds for those who apply for an award in any category and are twice unsuccessful within three rounds.
-For example, an applicant who was unsuccessful in both the 2019 and 2021 rounds would next be eligible to apply in 2024. - For unsuccessful national award nominees: an application stand-down for the University awards (in any category) of at least two rounds applies. - Members of the Awards Subcommittee are not eligible to apply in that year.
+- For previous University award applicants: there is a stand-down period of at least two rounds for those who apply for an award in any category and are twice unsuccessful within three rounds.
+For example, an applicant who was unsuccessful in both the 2020 and 2022 rounds would next be eligible to apply in 2025. - For unsuccessful national award nominees: an application stand-down for the University awards (in any category) of at least two rounds applies. - Members of the Awards Subcommittee are not eligible to apply in that year.